venkatvv/venkatvv.github.io/developer_work.md

 # My Contributions and Experience

 Coming into this job I had very little experience in working on projects without any types of guidelines.
-I was given a list of requirements and a timeframe to complete the project and was not given any other advice on how to accomplish the task.
+I was given a list of requirements and a timeframe to complete the project and was not given any other advice on how to accomplish this task.

 To start this project I first gathered information on all the technology services offered by the University of Michigan.
 From there my co-worker and I decided on a prototype design for the project.
 We created a small local environment to implement and test the viability of our design.
 We then implemented in on a larger scale with the University's servers and other resources available to us.

-This taught me how to work resourcefully as a developer and the procedures and methods I should take before I start developing a project.
+This job taught me how to work resourcefully as a developer as well as teaching me the procedures and methods I should take before I start developing a project.
+I learned a lot from this job and it gave me a lot valuable experience in learning how to prototype, design, and implement software for unique tasks.